 Contact Us Today!
 512-454-7548

-Identity theft is generally a felony, which can result in serious prison time, fines, and a felony record.
 Unfortunately, the police or prosecutors may claim someone committed identity theft when there was just a mix-up or misunderstanding.
 If you or someone you know was charged with identity theft in Texas, contact Texas criminal lawyer Jason S. English to fight for your rights, stay out of jail, and keep a felony conviction off your record.

-Identity Theft in Texas
+Understanding Identity Theft Charges in Austin

-Under Texas Penal Code § 32.51, identity theft is called “fraudulent use or possession of identifying information.”
-Identity theft involves using identifying information of another person with the intent to harm or defraud another.
+Under Texas Penal Code § 32.51, identity theft is called "fraudulent use or possession of identifying information."
+Identity theft involves using the identifying information of another person with the intent to harm or defraud another.

 Identifying Information